Miladiouss/ezimage/README.md

 # ezImage

 ## What is ezImage?
 Load and display images and access its content data with one-liners.
 A wrapper for `PIL` and `IPython.display`, ideal for machine learning and image processing.
-Easily load a PNG/JPEG image from a local machine or the web and use its data in any desired format (e.g. NumPy/PyTorch/TensorFlow/etc).
+Easily load a PNG/JPEG image (or a list of them) from a local machine or the web and use its data in any desired format (e.g. NumPy/PyTorch/TensorFlow/etc).
 Display or save data arrays from any format or ordering (`CHW`/`WCH`).
 All with one-liners.

 ## Installation